InseeFrLab/hive-authentication/README.md

 Majors alternatives are:

 handle by hivemetastore:
 - Storage Based Authorization protection rules based on HDFS permission of the user on the location of the hive table.
-But be aware that it seems that this mecanism is coupled to kerberos not sur how to use or reimplement if cloud storage is s3.
+But be aware that it seems that this mechanism is coupled to kerberos not sur how to use or reimplement if cloud storage is s3.
+However, with some work this mechanism is made by a pre.event.listener on the metastore where we could also inject our custom logic.

 handle by the engine:
 - SQL Standard base but then authorization is handle by the engine.